jae-finger/jae-finger/README.md

 ### Hi!👋 You found my github!

 I'm a data scientist focused on science, education, and health.
-Recent lambda school alumnus.
+Lambda school alumnus.

 📫 How to reach me: jaefinger(at)gmail(dot)com